Aakanksha9827/React_project/README.md

 Project Description for Ryno EV Bike Website

 Overview
-This project is a comprehensive e-commerce website for Ryno Electric Bikes, built using React.
+-This project is a comprehensive e-commerce website for Ryno Electric Bikes, built using React.
 The site allows users to browse a selection of electric bikes, add items to their cart, and complete purchases through a secure payment gateway.

 Features
 - Product Listings: Display a variety of electric bikes with detailed descriptions, images, and prices.